-- The Agricultural Trade and Market Access Cooperation (ATMAC) program has been expanded and modified to enable the government to develop strategic partnerships with industry to support trade expansion and diversification.
+- The Agricultural Trade and Market Access Cooperation (ATMAC) grants program has been expanded to enable the government to develop strategic partnerships with trade-disrupted industries to support trade expansion and diversification.

 - Eligible activities for ATMAC funding include investments that support trade expansion, international marketing and promotion plans, research and development, training and education, information exchange, feasibility studies, competitor analyses or sector or market analyses, export strategy development, targeted relationship development, capital works that support improved market diversification, and influencing the evolution or adoption of international standards and protocols.

-- For detail on ATMAC available funding for each year, please refer to the ATMAC website.
+- For detail on the ATMAC grants program please contact firstname.lastname@example.org and refer to the ATMAC website.

 - ABEI has enabled the deployment of three short-term Agriculture Counsellors to rapidly build targeted relationships and ensure a sharp focus on actions necessary to grow agricultural exports.
-Our new Counsellors deployed to the United States, Saudi Arabia and the Republic of Korea complement our existing network of 22 Overseas Agriculture Counsellors.
+New ‘surge’ Counsellors deployed to the United States, Saudi Arabia and the Republic of Korea complement our existing network of 22 Overseas Agriculture Counsellors.

-- These short-term Agriculture Counsellors will enable technical market access wins by managing government and industry relationships, ensuring targeted technical inputs, reporting market intelligence, and navigating sensitivities around market access requests.
-The Counsellors will also complement the technical analysis and negotiations undertaken by Canberra-based scientists and policy negotiators.
+- These short-term Agriculture Counsellors enable technical market access wins by managing government and industry relationships, reporting market intelligence, and navigating sensitivities around market access requests.
+The Counsellors complement the technical analysis and negotiations undertaken by Canberra-based scientists and policy negotiators.

-- For more information on our network of Overseas Agriculture Counsellors visit Our Agriculture Counsellors.
+- For more information on the department’s network of Overseas Agriculture Counsellors visit the Our Agriculture Counsellors website.

-- We are mobilising Australia’s scientific expertise to undertake technical cooperation activities with our trading partners.
-These activities will help to overcome technical constraints that currently impede mutually beneficial two-way trade.
+- The department is mobilising Australia’s scientific expertise to undertake technical cooperation activities with our trading partners, including capacity-building and strengthened regulatory assurance.
+These activities help to overcome technical constraints that currently impede mutually beneficial two-way trade.